Makipurple3/IVPToleranceBex2223/README.md

      "Time is coded" in a **POSIXct** format

     * I do not plan to use this variable but we can see that "Time" has hours displayed with a date which is incorrect.
-    * In the case I wanted to observe **when the trials occurred during the day** as time may have an influence on their behavior, I would need to correct the incorrect display of the date in the dataset.
+    * (In the case I wanted to observe **when the trials occurred during the day** as time may have an influence on their behavior) **SOURCE**I would need to correct the incorrect display of the date in the     dataset.
-    * This variable could also be usefull to seen when  the **seasonal effect** took place as we only went in the morning during summer because of the heat while we went later and for longer times in the          field to do the box experiment in winter
+    * This variable could also be usefull to see when  the **seasonal effect** took place as we only went in the morning during summer because of the heat while we went later and for longer times in the          field to do the box experiment in winter
     * For now, the values in "Time" are all on the same (wrong) day which is the **31st  of December**
-    * I will describe the variable again after cleaning it
+    * Nevertheless I am not going to use this variable

 * Data                   : chr